configcat/docs/website/docs/targeting/targeting-rule/segment-condition.md

 description: Segments allow you to define user groups based on any user attributes.
 Ideal for beta testing on a certain group of users.
 ---

-## What is a segment condition?
+## What is a Segment Condition?
 What is a segment?

-A *segment condition* is a condition that is based on the evaluation of a *segment*.
+A *Segment Condition* is a condition that is based on the evaluation of a *segment*.
 A *segment* is a reusable, predefined [user condition](../user-condition).

 Segments allow you to define user groups based on any user attributes.
 You can reference segments in Targeting Rules.
 When you update a segment definition, the changes will be reflected automatically in all the Targeting Rules that reference it.